-How the Kennedy Dynasty Has Endured in the Wake of So Much Scandal
+All the Tragedy That Has Led to Belief in a Kennedy Family "Curse" - E!
+Online

 Still, "it's an ongoing process.
 I've worked on it.
 I've…" she paused.
 "I feel pain, sorrow and sadness.
 That's part of the process, over these many years.
 I think that I've also, over the years, gotten tools to help me work through it in a positive way, turning those experiences into a deeper understanding of others.
 You see somebody else suffer and you feel that suffering."

-She's directed 16 films, including the Emmy-winning Ghosts of Abu Ghraib; Ethel, examining the life of her tough-as-nails mother, who turned 91 in April; and, most recently, Last Days in Vietnam.
+She has directed 18 films, including the Emmy-winning Ghosts of Abu Ghraib; Ethel, examining the life of her tough-as-nails mother, who will turn 92 on April 11; and, most recently, 2018's Above and Beyond: NASA's Journey to Tomorrow.

-Bobby Kennedy would have been a great-grandfather of six by now, the latest addition—a boy named Jack—having been born last fall to his late son Michael's daughter Rory Gifford Kennedy, who married Citibank executive David DiCamillo in 2016.
-(Rory's maternal grandfather was football player and sportscaster Frank Gifford.)

 On Feb.
-27, Rory Gifford shared on Instagram a copy of a disciplinary letter sent to her father and some of his roommates at Harvard in 1977, basically warning them to turn their music down (and quit playing "drums or other harsh instruments"), or else.
+27, 2019, Rory shared on Instagram a copy of a disciplinary letter sent to her father and some of his roommates at Harvard in 1977, basically warning them to turn their music down (and quit playing "drums or other harsh instruments"), or else.

 "On what would have been my dad's 61st birthday I wanted to share a letter he received when he was 19," she wrote.
 "My dad was the most fun, amazing guy and I miss him every day.
 I wish he'd had a chance to know his newest grandson Jack - he would have loved him and been so proud."